akaris-redhat/blog/cgroups.md

 ### The relationship of containers and cgroup ###

-Containers are basically just a bunch of cgroups?
+Containers are basically just a bunch of cgroups + namespace isolation:
 ~~~
 [root@overcloud-controller-0 cpuset]# cat  system.slice/docker-027ca08b78824b60c243324660df7ed4a7fa7659027209e3f646b70a6a9a3cae.scope/tasks
 167446